Topics Map > Research Policy and Compliance > Human Research Protection Program (HRPP) > HRPP Policies

 - The focus of the research is not directly related to the participant’s lack of decision-making capacity but the investigator has presented a compelling argument for including such subjects.

-- The guardian, if one exists, establishes by clear and convincing evidence that the potential participant would have agreed to participate in such research if s/he had capacity.
+- If the research presents more than minimal risk and no prospect of direct benefit to individual participants, the guardian must establish by clear and convincing evidence that the potential participant would have agreed to participate in such research if s/he had capacity.

 - If a UW IRB is the IRB of record for study sites outside of Wisconsin, the UW IRB may be required to apply other laws.

-- Assessment of Incapacity and Need for Surrogate Decision Maker
+- Assessment of Incapacity and Need for a Legally Authorized Representative

 - Capacity to consent is presumed to exist unless there is evidence to the contrary.

-- If a potential participants has the capacity to consent to the research, informed consent must be obtained from him or her unless the IRB has waived informed consent.
+- If a potential participant has the capacity to consent to the research, informed consent must be obtained from him or her unless the IRB has waived informed consent.

 - Participants with variable capacity can consent to research participation during a period of capacity.